 As a commercial risk manager, you’d be surprised at how many calls I got that started something like, “I’m a contractor, how much would general liability cost me?”
 This is not unusual and it’s easy to understand that most new business owners are not aware of how insurance companies establish rates for the many types of businesses out there.
+Here, we’ll discuss insurance class codes and how they must be used properly to get accurate rates.

 With commercial insurance, one size does not fit all.
 An easy example would be comparing a roofing contractor risk with a lawn maintenance risk.
 Although both types of businesses have certain everyday business risks, the roofing contractor is going to pay more in terms of liability insurance and especially workers’ compensation insurance.